Eco-Flow/synteny/README.md

 # General information

-This is a developmental workflow running JCVI, to look at gene synteny.
+This is a developmental Nextflow ls workflow running JCVI, to look at gene synteny.

 All you need is either a genome in fasta format with an annotation file in gff3 (or gff augustus).
 OR you can supply a NCBI genome reference ID (which will be automatically downloaded).